-The Media As “Opposition”?
+Media As “Opposition”?
 If Only Steve Bannon Were Right - The Globalist

 Right for the wrong reasons

 To state it pointedly, in my view Steve Bannon is right on this, albeit inadvertently and for the wrong reasons.
-The media actually ought to be in opposition, but not to a Republican (implicitly tagging them as Democrats).
+The media actually ought to be in opposition, but not to a Republican (implicitly tagging them as Democrats) — or vice versa.
 Rather, a good journalist doing his or her job ought to be in opposition to … whoever is in power.

 That’s the logical consequence the media serving as — what in the German and European debate is referred to — the “fourth estate.”